-Another problem arises from pseudo-relevance feedback with irrelevant and similar document sets.
-In topic 0006, our system retrieves quite similar documents (NW002999258, NW002999245, NW002999257, NW002999256, NW002999253) that contain formatted record data.
+Another problem arises from pseudo-relevance feedback with irrelevant and similar document In topic 0006, our system retrieves quite sets. similar documents (NW002999258, NW002999245, NW002999257, NW002999256, NW002999253) that contain formatted record data.
 Since these five documents have an almost similar term list, our query expansion method generates a bad query.
 In order to reduce the effect of irrelevant documents, we believe it is better to check for similarity among the top-ranked documents and to remove similar documents from the query expansion.
 One problem arises from our indexing method.
 Topic 0034 uses the following three terms "料理 (cooking)," "切り方 (cutting method)," and "名称 (name)" in the title.
 Since we do not use verbs for indexing, we do not identify "切り方 (cutting method)" as an index term of our system, and so the retrieved results of topic 0034 are poor.
 There are two possibilities for including "切り方 (cutting method)" as an index term.
 The first is to include verbs as index terms, while the second is to include phrasal terms made with noun postfixes.
-Since "方 (method)" is a noun postfix, "切り方 (cutting method)" can be included as the phrasal term "切り (cutting)" +"方 (method)".
+Since "方 (method)" is a noun postfix, "切り方 (cutting method)" can be included as the phrasal term "切り (cutting)" +" 方 (method)".

-3 Combination of a Probabilistic IR model and a Boolean IR Model for Ouery Clarification
+3 Combination of a Probabilistic IR model and a Boolean IR Model for Query Clarification

 There are three major IR models: a probabilistic model such as that on which our proposed IR system is based, a vector space model; and a Boolean model [1].
-The most distinctive differences between a Boolean model and other models is the assumption about the appropriateness of IR query term selection.
+The most distinctive differences between a Boolean model and other models are the assumption about the appropriateness of IR query term selection.

 For example, a probabilistic model and vector space model may retrieve documents that do not contain user-specified query terms.
-In contrast, a Boolean model assumes that the user will select appropriate terms, and it retrieves documents that contain the user-specified query terms.
+In contrast, a Boolean model assumes that the user will select appropriate terms, and it retrieves documents that contain the userspecified query terms.

 However, it is not easy to construct an appropriate Boolean query.
-For example, the user-constructed Boolean query defined in this test collection is not precise enough to retrieve all relevant documents, as we have showed in the retrieval results for the Boolean query formula.
+For example, the user-constructed Boolean query defined in this test collection is not precise enough to retrieve all relevant documents, as we have showed in the retrieval results for the Boolean query.

+Therefore, in this research, we propose our new IR system named ABRIR (Appropriate Boolean query Reconstruction for Information Retrieval) based on following two new proposed method.

-Therefore, in this research, we propose a method for constructing a Boolean query formula that includes more relevant documents, by using information about relevant documents.
-We also propose a new method for combining a probabilistic IR model and a Boolean IR model.
+• A method for constructing a Boolean query that

+includes more relevant documents, by using information about relevant documents.

+• Amethod for combining a probabilistic IR model and a Boolean IR model.